-US censuses in 1870 and 1900 to 1940 include notations about whether a person was naturalized.
+US censuses in 1870 and 1900 to 1950 include notations about whether a person was naturalized.
 The year of naturalization is given in the 1920 census.
-Look at the citizenship columns for the following abbreviations: AL (alien), NA (naturalized), NR (not reported), PA (first papers filed), IN (declaration of intention) and Am Cit (American citizen born abroad, used in the 1940 census).
+Look at the citizenship columns for the following abbreviations: AL (alien), NA (naturalized), NR (not reported), PA (first papers filed), IN (declaration of intention) and Am Cit (American citizen born abroad).

 Examine your relative’s entry on an immigration passenger list for annotations regarding nationality and citizenship.
 A number, perhaps with the note Naturalization Certificate Number, indicates a clerk checked the list to verify the person’s legal arrival.

 If a naturalized citizen traveled abroad on business or to visit family, the passenger list documenting his return would have a notation such as USC (for US citizen), Nat, Natz or Naturalized.
 For more information on passenger list notations, see JewishGen.
 Finally, a naturalized citizen who applied for a passport would note his year of naturalization.
 Look for passport records on Ancestry.com, Fold3 and FamilySearch.